Shanghai Express-1932

 This is an example of the power of cinema.

-Just like the stage version, the plot requires the audience to think and determine along with the characters, the power of reason, and strong dialogue.
+Like the stage version, the plot requires the audience to think and determine along with the characters, the power of reason, and intense dialogue.

 The fact that all the jurors are white males is never lost on me, but neither does it detract from my enjoyment.
 This is how things were done decades ago.